 Guidance.
 This paragraph requires that the load capacity of each bridge be documented in the track owner's BMP, together with the method by which the capacity was determined.
 Once the load capacity is determined, the value must be recorded in order for it to be useful.
-Examples of methods of determination could be the original design documents, recalculation, or rating inspection.
+The record of safe load capacity should include, at a minimum, the safe load capacity, the name of the RBE determining the capacity, the date of determination, the method used and the basis of the determination.
+The basis is the information on the bridge used in the determination such as design drawings, field measurements, etc. as explained further in $\S237.71(d)$.